-The Construction (Design and Management) Regulations 2007 (CDM2007) come into force on 6 April 2007.
-They replace the Construction (Design and Management) Regulations 1994 (CDM94) and the Construction (Health, Safety and Welfare) Regulations 1996 (CHSW).
-The key aim of CDM2007 is to integrate health and safety into the management of the project and to encourage everyone involved to work together.
+The Construction (Design and Management) Regulations 2015 (CDM2015) came into force in 2015, with the key aim to integrate health and safety into the management of a project and to encourage everyone involved to work together.

 (b) involve more than 500 person days, for example 50 people working for over 10 days.

-The client has one of the biggest influences over the way a project is run.
-In the case of notifiable projects, clients must appoint a competent CDM co-ordinator.
-Those clients without construction expertise should rely on the CDM co-ordinator’s advice on how best to meet their duties, but the CDM co-ordinator will need the client’s support and input to be able to carry out their work effectively.
+In the case of notifiable projects, clients must appoint a competent Principal Designer as soon as practicable after the initial design work.
+Those clients without construction expertise should rely on the Principal Designer’s advice on how best to meet their duties, but the Principal Designer will need the client’s support and input to be able to carry out their work effectively.
 The client remains responsible for ensuring that client duties are met.

 A summary of the duties for notifiable projects and how they are applied is shown below: